 Trails in Powder Springs are open again and parking for trails is accessible.
-All city parks remain closed to the public including restrooms and playground equipment.
+City Parks are open again.
+Linear Park is open only Thurs-Sun, dawn to dusk.

 Powder Springsis your destination for outdoor recreation

 The City of Powder Springs is proud of its city-wide bicycle and pedestrian trail system which connects neighborhoods, parks, commercial and employment centers, public facilities, the historic downtown area and the regional Silver Comet Trail.

 Silver Comet Trail The Silver Comet Trail is a 59 mile multi-use trail that runs from Smyrna to the Georgia/Alabama border through the City of Powder Springs.
 Built on an abandoned rail right-of-way, this paved trail accommodates bicyclists, skaters and walkers, hikers, joggers, and persons with disabilities.
 A significant portion of the trail also has a section open to horses beginning west of Florence Road in Powder Springs.

 Wildhorse Trail The Wildhorse Trail is a 1.5 mile trail that begins at the Wildhorse Creek Park on Macedonia Road and continues along Wildhorse and Noses Creek to the point where it connects with the Silver Comet Trail at Carter Road.

 Like the Silver Comet Trail, the Wildhorse Trail is designed to accommodate bicyclists, skaters and walkers, hikers, joggers and persons with disabilities.
 It does not have facilities for horses, however.
 The trail is open from dawn to dusk except after rainstorms.